• Skip to primary navigation

 If helping people eat well is important to you, then you might be curious about how to become a dietitian.
 These professionals support people’s nutritional needs so that they can regain the strength they help to manage chronic conditions.
 Furthermore, they help to improve patients’ athletic performance.

-The primary credential for clinical nutrition professionals is Registered Dietitians (RD) or Registered Dietitian Nutritionists (RDN).
+The primary credential for clinical nutrition professionals is Registered Dietitians (RD) or Registered Dietitian Nutritionist (RDN).
 These two titles are interchangeable.

 Becoming a Registered Dietitian is a process that has multiple steps that can take several years to accomplish.
 Below is a general overview of how to become a registered dietitian;